Sonarpur Junction railway station

 Sonarpur Junction railway station is a Kolkata Suburban Railway Junction station on the main line with an approximate 17 km distance from the Sealdah railway station.
 It is under the jurisdiction of the Eastern Railway zone of Indian Railways.
 Sonarpur Junction railway station is one of the busiest railway stations in the Sealdah railway division.
 More than 115 pairs of EMU local trains pass through the railway station on a daily basis.
-In terms of UTS revenue earning, it is 3rd in Sealdah division after Sealdah and Krisnanagar City Jn.
 It is situated in South 24 Parganas district in the Indian state of West Bengal.
 Sonarpur Junction railway station serves Rajpur Sonarpur and the surrounding areas.

 Geography

 Sonarpur Junction railway station is located at 22.4427478°N 88.4309013°E. It has an average elevation of 9 m.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Sealdah to Sonarpur Junction.

 Electrification

 Electrification from Sealdah to Sonarpur Junction was completed with 25 kV AC overhead system in 1965–66.